splunk/public-o11y-docs/gdi/get-data-in/application/ruby/instrument-ruby.rst

         bundle add opentelemetry-sdk opentelemetry-instrumentation-all

 #.
-In your project directory, create a file called config/initializers/opentelemetry.rb with the following code:
+In your project directory, create a file called opentelemetry.rb in config/initializers/ with the following code:

     .. code-block:: ruby